is now available! Read about the new features and fixes from October.

 Prerequisites

-To successfully complete this tutorial, you need to first setup your Python development environment.
+To successfully complete this tutorial, you need to first set up your Python development environment.
 Specifically, this tutorial requires:

 Install a Python interpreter